Chapter 3701-30 Lead Screening and Assessment

 (C) A board of health that accepts the delegation of authority pursuant to paragraph (A) of this rule, may obtain an order to enter the property from a court of competent jurisdiction in the county in which the property is located, if the occupant, owner, or manager fails or refuses to permit entry.

-When the director becomes aware that an individual under six years of age has lead poisoning the director shall conduct a public health lead investigation to determine the source of the lead poisoning.
-When the director becomes aware that an individual between six years and sixteen years of age has lead poisoning, the director may conduct a public health lead investigation to determine the source of the lead poisoning.
+(B) When the director becomes aware that a child under six years of age has lead poisoning, the director shall conduct a public health lead investigation to determine the source of the lead poisoning.
+When the director becomes aware that a child between six years and sixteen years of age has lead poisoning, the director may conduct a public health lead investigation to determine the source of the lead poisoning.

-(B) For children with a blood lead level of fifteen micrograms per deciliter or greater the director shall conduct an on-site investigation of the child’s residential unit, child’s day-care facility or school.
+(C) For children with a blood lead level of ten micrograms per deciliter or greater the director shall conduct an on-site investigation of a residential unit, child care facility or school.
 The investigation shall be performed by a public health lead investigator.

 (1) Prior to or during an on-site investigation, the public health lead investigator shall:

-(a) Review known records and reports on the residential unit, child day-care facility, or school made by any licensed lead inspector, lead abatement contractor, lead risk assessor, lead abatement project designer, lead abatement worker, clearance technician, or someone trained in essential maintenance practices; and
+(a) Review known records and reports on applicable residential units, child care facilities, or schools made by any licensed lead inspector, lead abatement contractor, lead risk assessor, lead abatement project designer, lead abatement worker, or clearance technician; and

 (2) Based on the review of known records and reports and the completion of the comprehensive questionnaire the public health lead investigator shall do the following as appropriate:

-(a) A visual assessment of the residential unit, child day-care facility, or school;
+(a) A visual assessment of the residential unit, child care facility, or school recording findings on a form prescribed by the director;

 (b) X-ray fluorescence (XRF) analysis of deteriorated paint on or in:

-(i) The interior and exterior surfaces and all common areas of the residential unit, child day-care facility, or school; and
+(i) Interior surfaces, exterior surfaces, and common areas of the residential unit, child care facility, or school; and

-(ii) Every attached or unattached structure located with the same lot line as the residential unit, child day-care facility, or school, including garages, play equipment, and fences;
+(ii) Attached or unattached structures located within the same lot line as the residential unit, child care facility, or school, including garages, play equipment, and fences;

-(d) Other samples for analysis as deemed necessary to determine a possible source of lead poisoning.
+(c) Other non-property samples (e.g. glazed dinnerware, ceramic cookware, toys, folk remedies, etc.) for analysis as deemed necessary to determine a possible source of lead poisoning.

-(C) After performing the components set forth in paragraph (B) of this rule, the public health lead investigator shall continue the investigation in accordance with the following:
+(D) After performing the components set forth in paragraph (C) of this rule, the public health lead investigator shall continue the investigation in accordance with the following:

-(2) If the public health lead investigator is not able to determine that a residential unit, child day-care facility or school is a possible source of lead poisoning, the public health lead investigator shall take targeted environmental samples, to determine if the residential unit, child day-care facility or school is a possible source of lead poisoning.
+(2) If the public health lead investigator is not able to determine that a residential unit, child care facility or school is a possible source of lead poisoning, the public health lead investigator shall take targeted environmental samples, to determine if the residential unit, child care facility or school is a possible source of lead poisoning.
 The targeted environmental samples may include the following:

 (a) Dust samples, for analysis, as appropriate, from the following areas including porches and other exterior living areas as defined in rule 3701-32-01 of the Administrative Code, kitchens, bedrooms, living rooms, and dining rooms;

-(b) Soil samples, for analysis, as appropriate, from bare soil surfaces on play areas, the drip line of the residential unit, child day-care facility or school, and the yard; and
+(b) Soil samples, for analysis, as appropriate, from bare soil surfaces on play areas, the drip line of the residential unit, child care facility or school, and the yard; and

 (c) First draw or flushed water samples for analysis, as appropriate, from the tap most commonly used for drinking water, infant formula, or food preparation.
 Water samples shall be collected in accordance with sample methods specified in paragraph (B) of rule 3745-81-86 of the Administrative Code.

-(D) At the conclusion of the public health lead investigation, which may include one or more public health lead risk assessments conducted in accordance with rule 3701-30-08 of the Administrative Code, the public health lead investigator shall prepare and provide a report in a format prescribed by the director.
-The report shall contain the following information:
+(E) At the conclusion of the public health lead investigation, which may include one or more public health lead risk assessments conducted in accordance with rule 3701-30-08 of the Administrative Code, the public health lead investigator shall prepare and provide a report in a format prescribed by the director.
+The report shall contain the following information, unless it is otherwise included in a public health lead risk assessment report created pursuant to rule 3701-30-08 of the Administrative Code:

 (1) Date(s) of the public health lead investigation;

-(2) Address, unit number, and date of construction of each residential unit, child day-care facility or school investigated;
+(2) Address, unit number, and date of construction of each residential unit, child care facility or school investigated;

-(3) Name, address, and telephone number of the owner or manager of each residential unit, child day-care facility or school investigated;
+(3) Name, address, and telephone number of the owner or manager of each residential unit, child care facility or school investigated;

 (4) Name, license number, and signature of the public health lead investigator conducting the public health lead investigation and the name, address, and telephone number of the agency employing each public health lead investigator;